Forest Inventory and Analysis

 Drone inventory measuring every individual tree

-When the highest possible forest data accuracy is needed, drone inventory has emerged as a cost-efficient alternative to airborne LiDAR.
+When the highest possible forest data accuracy is needed, drone inventory has emerged as a cost-efficient alternative to traditional manned LiDAR surveys.
 A tree-based inventory with drones measures every single individual tree, generating a database that can be used as an input to forest valuation or forest management planning.
 The tree data can be aggregated to management units of any size.
 In the conditions of nordic boreal forests, management unit-specific volume estimates (for units of 1-10 ha) can reach accuracies which are 50% better when compared to traditional stand-by-stand inventories.
 Higher data accuracy allows more precise modelling and optimization, ultimately increasing the forest’s value and its economic returns.

 How this solution was used